A WEEK AT RIAD AFRICA

 Depending on your flight departure you may have more time to explore the medina further, bargain in the souks or relax in the peaceful surroundings of Riad Africa.
 Your ‘Marrakech Explorer’ holiday ends with a transfer to Marrakech airport.

-Tips, travel insurance and items of a personal nature.
+Tips, beverages, optional activities and items of a personal nature.

 Riad Africa is a trading name of Specialist Destinations Ltd, a fully bonded member of the Travel Trust Association (TTA).
 All package prices include TTA supplier failure insurance cover and safe seat plan insurance to ensure your monies are 100% secure when booking through us.